ajocksch/eurohack23/README.md

-# eurohack22
-CSCS GPU hackathon Eurohack 2022
+This is CSCS repo for the GPU EuroHack23 High Performance Computing Applications Programming Hackathon.